Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 How do you select fabric colors and patterns?

 Whether you prefer patterns or solid colors, always choose cloth napkins that harmonize with your table setting.
 If your dinnerware or tablecloth has patterns, consider using solid-colored napkins that complement the design.
 And if your tablecloth is a solid color, a patterned cloth napkin would be a great choice.
 This is advised, but it isn't a strict rule.
-You might want to experiment to see what works to your taste.
+You might want to experiment to see what works for your taste.

 Check out this post on how to set wedding napkins.